nachinolkar/Obsidian/MyThoughts/Life Happens/Aai and me.md

 ## Complicated relation with Aai

-Give and takes - its a package!
+Give and take - its a package!